steverusso/bigtech.fail/website/content/events/facebook-bans-tsidpod/index.md

  - [ 'twitter.com/tsidpod/status/1347658911378272259', 'https://archive.is/iDsby' ]
 ---

-[Facebook](/facebook/) took drastic action against Dan Smotz, host of [_The System Is Down_](/profiles/tsid/) podcast.
-After publishing an episode of the podcast titled _204: Is Cue A-non Dead?
+[Facebook](/facebook/) took drastic action against Dan Smotz, host of a podcast called [_The System Is Down_](/profiles/tsid/), after he published an episode titled _204: Is Cue A-non Dead?
 Is Epstein Alive?
 Where's The Kraken?
 #TrustThePlan? w.
-Scott McElroy_, Facebook banned Smotz's personal account and
+Scott McElroy_.
+Facebook not only banned Smotz's personal
-any pages on which he was an admin **as well as** his wife's personal account and any pages on which _she_ was an admin.
-Speaking with BigTech.fail, Smotz confirmed that Facebook did all of this **without contacting him once**, meaning **no warning, no explanation, and no possibilty for appeal**.
+account **and all of his other separate business pages**, but also his wife's personal account and _her own_ separate business page.
+Speaking with BigTech.fail, Smotz confirmed that Facebook did all of this **without contacting him once**, meaning there was **no warning, no explanation, and no possibilty for appeal**.

 >  As many of you know, my podcast page The System is Down, got banned from
 >  Facebook this week...
 But it wasn’t just the podcast...
 It was my personal